 As I mentioned in a previous post, Goji berries also contain anti-aging properties.
 The powerful polysaccharides in goji berries, which have the anti-aging properties, also help with learning and memory., something that seems to come harder to us as we grow older.
 Goji berries are native to the Far East and are delicious bright red berries.

 The mangosteen fruit has been used throughout Asia for thousands of years for its health-enhancing properties.
 When Queen Victoria tasted this imported delicacy in the mid-1800s she promptly declared it to be her favorite fruit.
 Since then mangosteen has been commonly referred to as “The Queen of Fruits.”

 Centuries later, science has finally corroborated what folklore medicine has known for centuries.
 Mangosteen works!

 The key ingredient in mangosteen is called xanthone, a natural molecular substance that has recently won high praise from numerous scientists and researchers.
 What’s remarkable is that the mangosteen represents the single greatest known supply of these tremendously beneficial xanthones

 Despite the fact that mangosteen has only recently been discovered in the West, there have already been literally hundreds of research papers and studies conducted on mangosteen and xanthones throughout the world.

-Where can you find these heath enhancing fruits?
+Where can you find these health enhancing fruits?

 Can you run down to your local grocery store and pick up some mangosteen?
 Or some goji, or none?
-Maybe a specialty health food store like Sprouts would have some of these fruit available as a supplement.
+Perhaps some of these supplements can be found in a grocery store.
+More likely a specialty health food store like Sprouts would have some of these fruit available as a supplement.
 Maybe, but probably not, the fruits themselves.